+VI.
 Policy and procedure review

-Annually, the superintendent or designee will convene an ad hoc committee composed of representatives of certificated and classified staff, volunteers, students and parents to review the use and efficacy of this policy and procedure.
+Annually, the superintendent or designee and the district's Title IX Officer will convene an ad hoc committee composed of representatives of certificated and classified staff, volunteers, students and parents to review the use and efficacy of this policy and procedure.
 The compliance officer will be included in the committee.

 Based on the review of the committee, the superintendent or designee will prepare a report to the board including, if necessary, any recommended policy changes.
 The superintendent will consider adopting changes to this procedure if recommended by the committee.